topic 1.3.4 Flashcards

 adv: Increases flexibility, improves job satisfaction, reduces costs

-dis: training costs, risk of employee burnout.
+dis: training costs, risk of employee burnout, may not perform all tasks well

 What are the advantages and disadvantages of part-time/temporary work?

-adv: Cost-effective, flexible for employees
+adv: Cost-effective, flexible for employees,

 What are the advantages and disadvantages of a zero-hour contract?